 Many of the pet-based carpet cleaners on the market do little to remove the stains Fido creates —and some can make the problem even worse!

-In the reviews below, we share the products we feel are the best for breaking down pet stains, with a special emphasis on removing urine odors, so that you can buy a cleaner that will actually work rather than one that will just highlight your dog’s favorite targets.
+In the reviews below, we share the products we feel are the best pet urine carpet cleaners, with a special emphasis on removing urine odors, so that you can buy a cleaner that will actually work rather than one that will just highlight your dog’s favorite targets.

-The 10 Best Carpet Cleaners for Dog Urine:
+The 11 Best Carpet Cleaners for Dog Urine

 2. Simple Solution Enzymatic Carpet Cleaner – Best Value